SilverJolteon/FreedomDX/README.md

 ## Usage
 Place the `FDXDAT` folder in `ms0:/PSP/SAVEDATA/` and apply the ISO patch with either [DeltaPatcher](https://www.romhacking.net/utilities/704/) (PC) or [UniPatcher](https://play.google.com/store/apps/details?id=org.emunix.unipatcher&pcampaignid=web_share) (Android) to your respective version.

-Unlike my EventQuestLoader, event quests are now stored in `FDXDAT/EVENT.BIN`.
+Event quests are stored in `FDXDAT/EVENT.BIN`.

 ## Config Editor
 Use [this](https://silverjolteon.github.io/FreedomDX/config_editor.html) online tool to make edits to your CONFIG.BIN.